 A good example of an answer to questions about your career progress would be:

-Throughout my career I have constantly strived to learn and grow to become the best administrative professional that I can.
-In the past I would not always assert myself or share ideas for new concepts, however in my last position I was in charge of several projects where I had to utilized my creative capacity and be able to effectively communicate with the team.
+Throughout my career, I have constantly strived to learn and grow to become the best administrative professional that I can.
+In the past I would not always assert myself or share ideas for new concepts, however in my last position I was in charge of several projects where I had to utilize my creative capacity and be able to effectively communicate with the team.
 I now see how these skills not only can contribute to my career, but also to the advancement of company goals.

 Remember, you want to always leave the interviewer with a positive.
 Though you may be sharing your faults, you also want to highlight your triumphs, all while giving a concise answer.